 The same can’t be said for the remaining six amino acids.
 Aside from the BCAAs in Adrenaline Shoc, the rest of the amino acids are often found in animal-based and protein-rich foods, though there are vegan options as well.

-Adrenaline Shoc has yet to release a statement about whether they’re vegan or not, so if you’re unsure or skeptical about the source of the amino acids in Adrenaline Shoc, you might want to do more research on it or forward your questions to the company.
+Adrenaline Shoc has yet to release a statement about whether they’re vegan or not.
+If you’re unsure or skeptical about the source of the amino acids in Adrenaline Shoc, you might want to do more research on it or forward your questions to the company.

 Other Ingredients